 Your tire and wheel selection should be in-line with your application.
 A big tire upgrade for off-road purposes will be very different from that of a bigger diameter rim upgrade, which is purely for aesthetics.

 As mentioned from the outset the largest you can fit without and scrubbing, or cutting off wheel arch plastic is the 34” on a 16” inch rim. (eg. 315/75/16) The most popular combinations of 34” can work.

 If you are prepared to remove the mud flaps, you can go slightly wider with a 295 tire on an 18” profile.

 Once you install a small 2” lift your tire and rim options immediately widen, so let’s see what is possible

 Biggest Tires on a F250 – Small Lift (2”+)

 If you decide to go big and install a package with adjustable coil-overs, your tire options will be much wider.
 Most of the kits for the F250 are super simple and there are many inexpensive options available.
 The upgrade kits include the radius and pitman arms which are a straight bolt-on bolt-off fit.

 So with a small leveling kit, you can run 10” wide and 35”x10.5”.
 There will be some minor plastic trimming involved but nothing too crazy.

 This is a pretty decent size for such a small lift!
 Wow!

-That’s basically because these trucks sit quite high in stock factory form, plus the SFA suspensions, which allows you to run bigger wheels and tires with a lot more ease, compared to the 1500, for example.
+That’s basically because these trucks sit quite high from the factory, plus the SFA suspensions, which allows you to run bigger wheels and tires with a lot more ease, compared to a 1500, for example.
 So if you install a small leveling kit of 2”-3” you will be good.